 - Transfer the chile de arbol, serrano peppers and garlic(with skins on) to your comal(griddle).
 Heat to right below medium.

 - After a minute, drizzle 1 tsp of oil onto salsa ingredients on the comal.
 At the same time, cut the core out of the tomatoes.
 Place them in a glass bowl and cover halfway with water.
 Cook in the microwave for 7 minutes.
 Let them sit in microwave until you are ready to use them.
+Or you can gentle drop tomatoes in simmering water and cook until skins pull away.

 - After a few minutes the ingredients on the comal should start to become aromatic and sizzle a little.
 Toss them gently as needed until the dried chile de arbol begin to blacken in spots.
 If it's smoking, the heat is too high!
 Lol!
 Coughing may begin!!
 Ha, ha!